csmpls/cdls/wiki/indra.md

 now we can align anyone's data, so long as there is some chain of synchronizations between then

-then its just a matter of sharing data between peers
+thru **TOR** (duh)

 ### sane

-its dcom it relays data to everyone in the 'room', without saving it
+its dcom it relays data to everyone in the 'room', without saving it.
+15-sec caches.

+you can just press "save" to capture it

+**produces a shared dataset that can be synchronised with video**

-## agnostic about schema
+### agnostic about schema
 what are the pros/cons of mongoDB? where might we see real gains, and what are some of the pitfalls?

 - pitfall: enabling apples to oranges data comparisons